AdobeDocs/experience-platform.en/help/edge/getting-started/quick-start-without-launch.md

 - [Create a schema](../../xdm/tutorials/create-schema-ui.md)
 - Add the Adobe Experience Platform Web SDK mixin to the schema you created

-The following video is intended to support you in creating a schema, dataset, and streaming source connector for Web SDK data.
+The following video is intended to support you in creating a schema, dataset, and streaming source connector for your Web SDK data.

 >[!VIDEO](https://video.tv.adobe.com/v/35395?quality=12&learn=on)